pdrummond/pauldrummond.dev/src/posts/thoughts-on-interviewing.md

 2. I try to steer candidates towards talking about high level concepts in a back-and-forth chat format rather than short, specific answers to low-level programming trivia.
-For example, if immutability comes up, rather than a generic question such as “What is immutability?”, I try to frame it as a discussion by asking something like “You mentioned immutability when talking about Project X a minute ago.
-Can you tell us more about that?”
-Hopefully the candidate will discuss why they did it, maybe even go into some functional aspects of it and talk about their other experiences with it (maybe in different programming languages where it is enforced for example).
+For example, if immutability comes up, rather than a generic question such as _“What is immutability?”_, I try to frame it as a discussion by asking something like _“You mentioned immutability when talking about Project X a minute ago.
+Can you tell us more about that?”._ Hopefully the candidate will discuss why they did it, maybe even go into some functional aspects of it and talk about their other experiences with it (maybe in different programming languages where it is enforced for example).